 Funded by donations to St George’s Hospital Charity, Teenage Cancer Trust and the community group Furzedown FACE, the Teenage and Young Adult (TYA) Room in the Ruth Myles Unit is space dedicated to TYA patients away from the busy general wards and waiting areas of the main hospital.

-It is a place where young people with cancer can meet, study or play games, watch TV and chill out.
+It is where young people with cancer can meet, study, play games, watch TV, and chill out.
 It is also a base for a specialist nurse to provide emotional and medical support and therapeutic activities.

-Young adults aged between 19 and 24 years old can choose to be treated at either at St George’s Hospital which is a TYA-designated local hospital or at The Royal Marsden.
-You can speak to your site specific team directly about place of care, or with the TYA team who can support you in making this decision.
+Young adults between 19 and 24 years old can choose to be treated at either St George’s Hospital, a TYA-designated local hospital, or The Royal Marsden.
+You can speak to your site-specific team directly about the place of care or with the TYA team, who can support you in making this decision.